 - ‘I’m annoyed with my partner for not helping me with the Christmas preparations’, or

-- ‘I’m feeling upset by the family disagreements whilst we play games’
+- ‘The family disagreements whilst we play games are upsetting me.’

-- Then, with the thumb of one hand massage very gently on the side of the thumb, followed by each finger, right at the base of the side of each fingernail.
-Massage for about 3 or 4 seconds on each, and then do the same with the other thumb to the thumb and fingers on the other hand.
+- Then, with the thumb of one hand massage very gently on the side of the other thumb, right at the base of the side of the nail.
+Follow with each finger in the same way.
+Massage for about 3 or 4 seconds on each.
+Do the same with the other thumb to the thumb and fingers on the other hand.

-Give it a go next time you’re feeling stressed, and notice what you notice!
+Give it a go next time you’re feeling stressed, and avoid that New Year burnout!

 A bit of information about EFT

-The Emotional Freedom Technique (EFT), also known as Tapping, is a technique that I came across not long after I was diagnosed with Chronic Fatigue Syndrome, 15 years ago.
-I was so amazed at the benefits of using it on myself that I later trained in the practice to enable me to help others with it.
+The Emotional Freedom Technique (EFT), also known as Tapping, is a technique that I came across not long after I was diagnosed with M.E.
+I was so amazed at the benefits that I later trained in the practice, to enable me to help others with it.

-Whenever we get upset, frightened or anxious, or we have some sort of trauma in our life, whether it’s big or small, blockages are created in the pathways of our energy system.
-These blockages cause our energy flow to slow down disrupting the natural frequency we’re meant to be at, where energy flows freely through us.
+Whenever we get upset, frightened or anxious, or have some sort of trauma in our life, blockages are created in the pathways of our energy system.
+These blockages cause our energy flow to slow down, disrupting the natural frequency we’re meant to be at, where energy flows freely through us.